-In the recent years, there has been growing interest in employing information theoretic methods to provide secrecy in wireless networks.
-In his seminal paper [1], Wyner introduced the wiretap channel and formalized the rate at which messages to the intended receiver can be reliably communicated over a discrete memoryless channel while keeping them confidential from an eavesdropper (wiretapper) that receives the signals from a degraded channel.
-Csiszár and Körner in [2] provided a general secrecy capacity result for the non-degraded wiretap channel.
-This framework has been successfully applied to networks with one hop communication, such as broadcast, e.g., [3,4], multiple access, e.g., [5], and two-hop communication with relays, e.g., [6,7].
+duced the wiretap channel and formalized the rate at which messages to the intended receiver can be reliably communicated over a discrete memoryless channel while keeping them confidential from an eavesdropper (wiretapper) that receives the signals from a degraded channel.
+Csiszár and Körner in [2] provided a general secrecy capacity result for the nondegraded wiretap channel.
+This framework has been successfully applied to networks with one hop communication, such as broadcast, e.g., [3], [4], multiple access, e.g., [5], and two-hop communication with relays, e.g., [6], [7].

 Recently, information theoretic techniques have been used to provide end-to-end secrecy in large networks.
 The concept of secrecy graph was introduced in [8], which models the communication network and the effect of eavesdroppers on network security.
 Link connectivity in a secrecy graph is determined using the wiretap model.
 A link is considered to be connected if the secrecy capacity of the link is positive.
-The secrecy graph is analyzed for network connectivity using tools from percolation theory [8,9].
+The secrecy graph is analyzed for network connectivity using tools from percolation theory [8], [9].
 Thus, network connectivity is defined in percolation sense, i.e., network connectivity exists if an infinite connected component exists in the secrecy graph.
-Scaling laws for secrecy capacity in large networks have also been investigated in [10, 11].
+Scaling laws for secrecy capacity in large networks have also been investigated in [10] and [11].
 In [10], a random network was considered where the legitimate nodes and eavesdroppers are placed in a square region of area n according to independent Poisson point processes (PPPs).
 It was shown that secrecy requirement does not lead to a loss in throughput, in terms of scaling, if the intensity of eavesdroppers is $O((\log n)^{-2})$ while the intensity of the legitimate nodes is 1.
-In [11], a similar result was shown for mobile ad-hoc networks (MANETs) with n legitimate nodes and a delay constraint of D, if the number of eavesdroppers scales as $o(\sqrt{nD})$.
+In [11], a similar result was shown for mobile ad-hoc networks (MANETs) with n legitimate nodes and a delay constraint of D, if the number of eavesdroppers scales as $o(\sqrt{nD})$ .

-In references [8-11] the channel gains of all the eavesdroppers are assumed to be known precisely.
+In [8]-[11], the channel gains of all the eavesdroppers are assumed to be known precisely.
 This assumption may not be realistic, especially for a passive eavesdropper, since it may not be possible to ascertain even the presence of such an entity.
-For wiretap channel models with a few nodes, the uncertainty of the eavesdropper channel can be modeled using a compound channel model [12, 13].
+For wiretap channel models with a few nodes, the uncertainty of the eavesdropper channel can be modeled using a compound channel model [12], [13].
 Noise injection techniques [14] can be used if the channel is unknown in multiple antenna wiretap models.
 In [15], it was shown that secrecy is possible even if the eavesdropper's channel is arbitrarily varying.
 In contrast to these results on small networks, we want to characterize the effect of uncertainty in location of eavesdroppers on network level connectivity, for large networks.

 In this paper, we present a secrecy graph approach where the locations of eavesdroppers are uncertain, and this uncertainty results in node and link failures in a secrecy graph.
-The main challenge is that these failures are correlated, and hence,
+The main challenge is that these failures are correlated, and hence, the tech-